airmencoders/palmettospark/_pages/projects.md

 #### Airmen Coders
 Founded the Airmen Coders program to empower any Airmen to code for mission success.
 Learn more and join the community at [AirmenCoders.us](https://airmencoders.us).

+#### Tron Partnership
+Partnered to transform Airmen Coders & Tron from Air Force specific to DoD wide.
+Created Military Coders, secured significant funding for service member software development enablement.
+Including formal software courses.
+90 service members enrolled to date in 3 month full time courses.
+Providing an end to end OT&E pipeline for service members who code.
+Currently transitioning this effort to its long term home.

+#### Mattermost
+Palmetto Spark worked with Platform One to roll out the chat system Mattermost and manned the initial support help desk.
+Now in use by 50 wings/equivalents around the DoD.
+Aircrew around the world are now using it to securely pass mission critical information.
+A trial has begun with TACC.
+Many AOCs/Career fields have used it to enhance teleworking capabilities.
+This effort has taken on a life of its own and will be presented as a finalist for the AMC Phoenix Spark Tank competition by HQ AMC/A6 and the Digital Aircrew Initiative.

 ### COVID Response